 Answer = $300 loss

-When the market rose to $80, the contract went further “out of the money” and continued to have no intrinsic value.
-Why would the holder exercise their right to sell stock at $70 when the market is trading it at $80?
-Therefore, the premium is the end of the story.
-The holder paid for an option they didn’t use.
+When the market rose to $80, the contract moved further “out of the money” and still had no intrinsic value.
+The holder wouldn’t exercise the right to sell at $70 when the market is paying $80.
+So, once again, the premium is the entire result.

 How about the writer?